projectcontour/contour-operator/design/service-apis.md

       port: 8080
 ```

-After the operator instantiates a Contour environment, Contour will watch for xRoute resources such as the example
+After the operator instantiates a Contour instance, Contour will watch for xRoute resources such as the example
 HTTPRoute above and bind the route based on `gateways` field rules.

 __Note:__ Contour is responsible for forwarding traffic based on routing rules defined in xRoute resources.